OMerkel/p4wn/README.rst

 P4wn, a smallish javascript chess engine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-P4wn is both - an online web page and an offline HTML mobile and tablet
-application - that can play chess.
+P4wn can play chess.
 It is quite small, plays well
-enough to be interesting, and is easy to embed in your pages.
-The
+enough to be interesting, and is easy to

+* embed in your web pages,
+* install from an Android APK (full install and offline play),
+* install as a Firefox OS packaged application (full install and offline play, too).

-default interface is easy to replace, and the engine is simple and
+The default interface is easy to replace, and the engine is simple
-tunable.
-P4wn is completely free, available under CC0_ or public
+and tunable.
+P4wn is completely free, available under CC0_ or
-domain terms.
-You can use it for anything you want.
+public domain terms.

 .. _CC0: http://creativecommons.org/publicdomain/zero/1.0/